pallets/click/docs/virtualenv.rst

 Virtualenv
 =========================

-Why use virtualenv?
+Why Use Virtualenv?
 -------------------------

 You should use `Virtualenv <https://virtualenv.pypa.io/en/latest/>`_ because:

 *   It allows you to install multiple versions of the same dependency.

-*   If you have an operating system version of python, it prevents you from changing its dependencies and potentially messing up your os.
+*   If you have an operating system version of Python, it prevents you from changing its dependencies and potentially messing up your os.

-How to use virtualenv
+How to Use Virtualenv
 -----------------------------

 Create your project folder, then a virtualenv within it::